 - Immediate clear and present danger to self or others.
 Your therapist must take steps to try to prevent the harm which can include calling police or appropriate emergency personnel.

 - Therapist consultation with a professional colleague who is also bound by the same level of confidentiality.

 - Signed specific Release of Information (ROI) will allow a therapist to release specific information.

 HIPAA Also Provides Protection

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides a national set of standards for the protection of client medical and health insurance information that include the HIPPA Privacy Rule.
-It protects all forms of a client’s protected health information including hand written chart notes, electronic chart notes and all information that you share with your therapist, and information that you or your therapist provides to your insurance company.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides a national set of standards for the protection of client medical and health insurance information that include the HIPAA Privacy Rule.
+It protects all forms of a client’s protected health information including handwritten chart notes, electronic chart notes, and all information that you share with your therapist, and information that you or your therapist provides to your insurance company.
 HIPAA ensures that a client is informed of their rights concerning their health records and sets rules and limits on who is able to access and receive medical records.

 Health insurance companies and agencies such as Medicare and Medicaid are also bound by HIPAA and its bounds on confidentiality.
 If a client’s therapy is being paid for or reimbursed by an insurance company, a therapist must share some information with the health insurance company to ensure that payment is covered.
 To that end, a therapist can share very limited information such as a diagnosis, and dates of treatment.
 A therapist will have a client sign a Release of Information so that the therapist can share this information with an insurance company if appropriate.

 What is Release of Information (ROI) and When is it Needed?

 Absent the limited exceptions to confidentiality, a client’s medical and therapeutic records cannot be shared without their express permission.
 A Release of Information is a legal document signed by a client that specifies what may be shared, with whom, when it may be shared and any time limitations on the records being shared.